fbpx

 Bronze is an alloy that consists primarily of copper with the addition of other ingredients.
 In most cases, the ingredient added is typically tin, but arsenic, phosphorus, aluminum, manganese, and silicon can also be used to produce different properties in the material.
 All these ingredients produce an alloy much harder than copper alone.

-Bronze is characterized by its dull gold colour.
+Bronze is characterized by its dull gold color.
 You can also tell the difference between bronze and brass because bronze will have faint rings on its surface.

 Bronze Applications

-Bronze is used in the construction of sculptures, musical instruments and medals, and industrial applications such as bushings and bearings, where its low metal-on-metal friction is an advantage.
-Bronze also has nautical applications because of its corrosion resistance.
+Bronze is used in the construction of sculptures, musical instruments, and medals, as well as industrial applications such as bushings and bearings, where its low metal-on-metal friction is an advantage.
+Because of its corrosion resistance, bronze also has nautical applications.

 Other Bronze Alloys